Edwardian mahogany double stool in mahogany and yellowwood - antique

 Description

-Edwardian mahogany and a satin-inlaid stool paired with a duet, featuring a rectangular seat turned on the sides and inlaid with mahogany railing and an inlaid front cord railing, all standing on elegant tapered legs.
+Edwardian mahogany and a satin-inlaid stool with a duet, featuring a rectangular seat turned on the sides and inlaid with mahogany railing and an inlaid front cord railing, all standing on elegant tapered legs.
 This inlaid stool is in fantastic condition - ready to be placed in your home.

 Exclusive antique furniture and accessories can be an excellent idea for decorating our interiors.
 Today, there is an increasing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
-It is a nod to history, craftsmanship, and the design of classic and timeless furniture.
+It’s a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

-Empire-style furniture dates from the late 18th to early 19th century, originating from the reign of Napoleon.
-It features significant similarities and references to Roman and Greek decorative motifs.
+Empire-style furniture dates from the late 18th to early 19th century.
+It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.

 The key aspect of elite antique furniture is originality.
-Ultimately, this is crucial for buyers, as the market is flooded with counterfeits.
-Luxury Products provides documentation confirming the product’s authenticity and accurate description and photos.
+This is ultimately crucial for buyers, as the market is flooded with counterfeits.
+Luxury Products provides documentation confirming the authenticity of each item, matching the description and photos.
 We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Manufacturer information